 A. The Western Heritage Museum and Lea County Cowboy Hall of Fame is a multifunctional center dedicated to bringing people together, providing numerous education experiences, and presenting the diversity of the cultural and natural histories of Southeastern New Mexico and the surrounding regions.
+The Western Heritage Museum preserves, presents, and interprets the history of Southeastern New Mexico within the museum collection and permanent exhibits; offers the opportunity to explore broader perspectives of the world through temporary exhibits; and encourages community involvement via educational programs and opportunities.
 Specifically, the Lea County Cowboy Hall of Fame is a 501(c) 3 nonprofit corporation dedicated to the role of honoring those persons from Lea County, NM who have made outstanding contributions in the world of rodeo, ranching, and the ranching way of life.
 The Cowboy Hall of Fame honors individuals who have influenced the growth of the local community through their leadership, and enhances and compliments the education process at New Mexico Junior College.

 The Western Heritage Museum and Lea County Cowboy Hall of Fame at New Mexico Junior College shall be non-political and non-profit.
-Goals of the Western Heritage Museum shall be to collect and display memorabilia of the Cowboy Hall of Fame inductees for the purpose of perpetuating the region's western heritage; to collect and display works of art that depict the spirit and culture of the American West; to engage in the dissemination of information concerning the rodeo cowboy and ranch cowboy; to engage in and encourage education of the public regarding the importance of rodeo, the ranch cowboy and our western heritage; to encourage research in the area of the history of the Lea County cowboy; to cooperate with other organizations which are involved in similar programs; and to do all things and take all steps reasonably calculated to further the aims and objectives of the museum.
+Goals of the Western Heritage Museum shall be to collect and display memorabilia of the Cowboy Hall of Fame inductees for the purpose of perpetuating the region's western heritage; to collect and display works of art that depict the spirit and culture of the American West; to engage in the dissemination of information concerning the rodeo cowboy and ranch cowboy; to engage in and encourage education of the public regarding the importance of rodeo, the ranch cowboy and our western heritage: to collect and display artifacts related to the history of the region, including but not limited to native peoples, explorers, pioneers, and the ranching and oil industry; to provide visitors with appropriate traveling exhibitions on a wide variety of topics for their educational enrichment; to encourage research in the area of the history of the Lea County cowboy; to cooperate with other organizations which are involved in similar programs; and to do all things and take all steps reasonably calculated to further the aims and objectives of the museum.
 Additionally, the Western Heritage Museum will seek to provide visitors with appropriate traveling exhibitions on a wide variety of topics for their educational enrichment.

 B. The Lea County Cowboy Hall of Fame is empowered to receive and accept contributions and funds from the public, from governmental agencies and other sources; and to expend and use those contributions and funds to promote and advance the purposes of the Lea County Cowboy Hall of Fame.
 The Lea County Cowboy Hall of Fame is also empowered to accept, receive, and acquire funds, stocks, securities, and property by donations, bequests, and devises or otherwise, and to hold, invest, re-invest, convert, exchange, sell, transfer, mortgage, pledge, lease, give, dispose of, and otherwise deal with any and all funds, stocks, securities, and properties so received or acquired, all for the purpose of operating the Lea County Cowboy Hall of Fame.